JonhPe92/cicd-pipeline-demo-app/README.md

-# cicd-pipeline-train-schedule-gradle
+# cicd-pipeline-demo-app

-This is a simple train schedule app written using nodejs.
-It is intended to be used as a sample application for a series of hands-on learning activities.
+This is a simple  nodejs.
+It is intended to be used as a sample an entire ci/cd pipeline with multiple devops tools.

 ## Running the app